Crash of a GVF PS-84 near Ivanovo: 5 killed

 Circumstances:

-Following an uneventful cargo flight from Khvoynaya and while approaching the Moscow area, the crew encountered poor weather conditions with fog and snow falls.
-As the pilot was unable to localize the Airport of Vnukovo, he decided to divert to Khimki but was unable to land there so completed several circuits above the northwest area of Moscow.
-Eventually, while flying at low height in bad visibility, the airplane hit a barn and crashed in a field located at the border of the sovkhoz owned by the '16th Party Congress'.
+The airplane departed Leningrad on a cargo flight to Moscow with an intermediate stop in Khvoynaya.
+On board were three passengers, seven crew members and a load of 1,920 kilos of various goods on behalf of the Elektroprom Company.
+Following an uneventful flight from Khvoynaya and while approaching the Moscow area, the crew encountered poor weather conditions with fog and snow falls.
+As the pilot was unable to localize the Airport of Vnukovo, he decided to divert to Tushino but was unable to land there so he completed several circuits above the northwest area of Moscow.
+Eventually, while flying at low height in bad visibility, the airplane hit a barn and crashed in a field located south of Tushino Airfield, at the border of the sovkhoz owned by the '16th Party Congress'.
 Three crew members and two passengers were killed while five other occupants were injured.
 The aircraft was destroyed.

 Probable cause: